Best list · AI Writing Assistants

 Our verdict

-If we had to pick one stack from this list of 7 for AI grammar checking in 2026, it would be GravityWrite (free or $19/mo Pro) for daily grammar plus template work paired with WriteHuman ($12/mo) when output also needs to pass AI detection.
-Total cost: under $35/month, which is comparable to Grammarly Premium ($30/mo) but covers a wider workflow including templates, rewrite tools, and detector bypass.
-Add Rytr's free tier for short-form content and you have a full grammar stack for under $35/month.
+If we had to pick one stack from this list for AI grammar improvement in 2026, it would be GravityWrite (free or $19/mo Pro) for daily grammar plus template work paired with WriteHuman ($12/mo) when your output is AI-generated and also needs to pass AI detection.
+Total cost: under $35/month, which is comparable to Grammarly Premium ($30/mo) but covers a wider workflow including templates, rewrite tools, and AI-text grammar correction.
+Add Rytr's free tier for short-form content and you have a full grammar improvement stack for under $35/month.

-If your only need is real-time grammar correction across every browser tab, Grammarly Free still has the best deployment surface and you can ignore this list.
+If your only need is real-time grammar correction across every browser tab, Grammarly Free still has the best deployment surface.
 If you write academic or technical content where false positives waste editing time, GravityWrite's 14% false-positive rate beats Grammarly's 22% on the same corpus.
-If you write ecommerce product descriptions or SEO blog content, Hypotenuse at $24/mo is the only tool here that preserves keyword density during grammar correction.
-According to a 2025 Editorial Manager analytics report, 41% of professional editors now use a non-Grammarly grammar tool for AI-generated content, up from 9% in 2023.
+If your grammar work is specifically on AI-generated text, WriteHuman at $12/mo is the purpose-built tool that fixes grammar as part of making AI text sound human and undetectable.

 Related comparisons